Feminist movement: Pre-feminism society

 During the mid-nineteenth century, the women's movement developed as a result of women striving to improve their status and usefulness in society.
 Nancy Cott, historian and professor, wrote about the objectives of the feminist movement: "to initiate measures of charitable benevolence, temperance, and social welfare and to initiate struggles for civil rights, social freedoms, higher education, remunerative occupations, and the ballot."The setting of these goals resulted from women's rising awareness of the precariousness of their situation in the patriarchal society of the 1800s.
 The developing movement promoted a series of new images for women: True Womanhood, Real Womanhood, Public Womanhood, and New Womanhood."

 True Womanhood was the ideal that women were meant to be pure and moral.
 A true woman was raised learning manners and submission to males to be a good wife and mother.

 Real Womanhood came to be with the Civil war, when women were forced to work in place of men who were at war.
 Real Women learned how to support themselves and took that knowledge with them in their marriage and education.

-Public Womanhood came with women being allowed to work domestic type jobs such as nursing, teaching, and secretary, which were jobs previously performed by men, but the corporation could pay women much less than men.
+Public Womanhood came with women being allowed to work in jobs previously performed by men such as nursing, teaching, and secretarial work, but for less pay than men.

-New Womanhood was based on eliminating the traditional conformity of women's roles, inferiority from men, and living a more fulfilled life.
+New Womanhood was based on eliminating the traditional conformity of women's roles and social inferiority to men, and living a more fulfilled life.

 "The four overlapping phases of the Women's Movement advanced women from domestic prisoners to significant members of their communities within less than a century."

 In the 1820s the women's movement, then called the temperance movement, expanded from Europe and moved into the United States.
 Women began speaking out on the effects of the consumption of alcohol had on the morals of their husbands and blamed it on the problems within their household.
 They called for a moral reform by limiting or prohibiting the sale and consumption of alcohol, beginning the fight toward Prohibition which did not begin until 1920.
 The women fighting for the temperance movement came to the realization, without the ability to vote on the issues they were fighting for, nothing would ever change.